rpm-software-management/rpm/docs/manual/buildsystem.md

 Passing these per-section options to the actual buildsystem of the package is the responsibility of the buildsystem specific macros.

+3) Override the build script entirely.
+If you want to diverge from the behavior of a buidlsystem, you may override a section by defining it.
+For example, if you add the `%install` section (without `-a` or  `-p`), it will execute instead of the centrally defined declarative `%install` step.
+Be careful, though, this might not be supported by the buildsystem you are using.

 ## Supporting new build systems

 Supporting new build system types is just a matter of declaring a few